freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 }
 ```

-In my experience, calling the script from a separate .sh file works better than simply writing the script in `exec()`.
-This is because you can execute the script manually in case the webhook fails or a bug arises.

-Now add the ending PHP tag to finish the script.
+Now add the ending PHP tag to finish the webhook.

 ```php
 ?>